Do Summer Fridays Make the Best Masks Ever?

 Great for: A gentle physical exfoliation, moisturising and a relaxing treat.

 Not-so-great for: Sensitive skin types as both the gritty physical exfoliants here and the essential oils have the real potential to irritate.

 So overall do I think these masks are worth the hype (and the price tag)?
 Well as ever I think that comes down to personal taste and budget…

 If you’re someone who absolutely loves manual exfoliants alongside a touch of aromatherapy and a whole lot of luxury then these cult classics are definitely for you.

 On the other hand, if you have skin that reacts to essential oils or gritty scrubs then your money may well be better spent elsewhere (instead I really like Lixirskin’s Vitamin C Paste for a vitamin C-based exfoliation with a seriously glowy skin payoff).

-And if you’re sure you want to dip a toe in Summer Friday’s oh-so beautiful world of masks but are stuck for which to choose though, the simple answer is to work out whether your skin is dry or dehydrated.
+And if you’re sure you want to dip a toe in Summer Friday’s oh-so-beautiful world of masks but are stuck on which to choose though, the simple answer is to work out whether your skin is dry or dehydrated.
 For drier, flaky skin Overtime packs in a host of moisturising goodies in a creamy formula, whereas R+R really gets to grip tackling slightly more dehydrated skin with a light, gel-like texture.

 For my own sensitive, often dehydrated, skin though I’m more likely to repurchase R+R; as much for its abilities to transport me to a five-star spa from my own home as for its glowing skin results… A beauty win!